6,000Units Under Management

 Replace the Flooring

 New flooring is one of the best ways to improve your home’s appearance and property value.
-However, it can be difficult and stressful to install this new feature if you have tenants in your property.
+However, installing this new feature can be difficult and stressful if you have tenants living in your property.
 So, you might want to hold off on this tip until your property is vacant.
 Tenants often avoid properties with carpeting due to their tendency to trap smells and stains easily.
 If you allow pets in your rental properties, urine and feces can become trapped in these carpets, causing unpleasant odors and added professional cleaning costs.
-If you cannot afford to replace all of your floorings in the property, focus on the kitchen and bathroom.
+If you cannot afford to replace all the property’s flooring, focus on the kitchen and bathroom.
 Sheet laminate is inexpensive and provides multiple style options for kitchens and bathrooms.

 Boost Curb Appeal with New Paint

-The first impression of your property is the exterior paint job and, an unimpressive exterior will not do you any favors.
+The first impression of your property is the exterior paint job, and an unimpressive exterior will not do you any favors.
 A bland, worn interior paint job sets the tone for the care tenants can expect on the inside.
-Depending on the exterior materials you have, a power wash might be enough to give it a facelift, but if not, consider repainting.
-You always want to choose a stock color that is neutral and easy to match.
+Depending on your exterior materials, a power wash might be enough to give it a facelift, but if not, consider repainting.
+You always want to choose a neutral stock color that is easy to match.
 Popular paint options among property owners include:

 • Light gray (exterior and interior)